The best sales to shop today: Brooklinen, Ember, Misen and more | CNN Underscored

 $25 $14 at Amazon

-A 5-pack of these super-cute cat socks are almost half off right now, just a couple bucks shy of their Black Friday low.
+A five-pack of these super-cute cat socks is almost half off right now, just a couple bucks shy of their Black Friday low.
 They make a great gift for any feline lovers in your life, or the perfect snuggly sock to wear at home.

 $65 $36 at Amazon